Snapshot from a preliminary simulation of the 1998 New Guinea tsunami.

-In the above figure, black circles indicate locations for the earthquake determined by the NEIC, Harvard, and the Earthquake Research Institute (ERI) at the University of Tokyo.
+In this figure, black circles indicate locations for the earthquake determined by the NEIC, Harvard, and the Earthquake Research Institute (ERI) at the University of Tokyo.
 Formal Metadata for this Figure

 The animation shows how the July 17 tsunami might have looked from a vantage point above Papua New Guinea.
 The coastline shown in the animation is about 550 kilometers (340 miles) long.

-Tsunami animations are available to view in three resolutions.
-Click below for your choice.
-In your browser, click or double click on the movie to run.
-Please note that for display purposes, the tsunami wave heights are greatly exaggerated with respect to the bathymetry.
+Please note that for display purposes, the tsunami wave heights in the animation are greatly exaggerated with respect to the bathymetry.

-Although these animations graphically indicate the evolution of this tsunami, the simulated offshore wave heights are much less than the reported runups.
+Although this animation graphically indicates the evolution of this tsunami, the simulated offshore wave heights are much less than the reported runups.
 Among international scientists, more highly refined models will be developed on the basis of higher resolution bathymetry, measured runup and inundation distributions, seismic source models, and more accurate representation of the hydrodynamics.
 As these models are developed and come online, links will be reported here.

 Abers, G., and R. McCaffrey, 1988.
 Active deformation in the New Guinea fold-and-thrust belt: Seismological evidence for strike-slip faulting and basement-involved thrusting, J. Geophys.
 Res., v.
 93, p.
 13,332-13,354.